The Wisdom of Mister Rogers: 5 Wise Quotes

 We know deep down that life is not about ‘things’ or ‘doing’, but about ‘being’.
 We just seem to sense that is the truth.
 To put it another way, the great ‘things’ that people ‘do’ all come from their ‘being’.
 That’s who Mister Rogers was.
 And that’s why, he sang:

-http://www.wiseism.com/the-wisdom-of-mister-rogers-5-wise-quotes/http://www.wiseism.com/wp-content/uploads/mister-rogers-wisdom.jpghttp://www.wiseism.com/wp-content/uploads/mister-rogers-wisdom-150x150.jpgWise LivingWise MindWise Wordsbeing yourself,emotions,kindness,making the most of your life,manage your emotions,mister rogers,mister rogers quotations,mister rogers quotes,mister rogers wisdom,self worth,self-esteem,success,wise quotations,wise quotes,wise wordsAs a child growing up in 1980s Britain, I learned my earliest lessons from an obnoxious yellow bully with a zip-mouth, a cowardly pink hippo, and a man with an eye-watering taste in jumpers.
+https://www.wiseism.com/the-wisdom-of-mister-rogers-5-wise-quotes/https://www.wiseism.com/wp-content/uploads/mister-rogers-wisdom.jpghttps://www.wiseism.com/wp-content/uploads/mister-rogers-wisdom-150x150.jpgWise LivingWise MindWise Wordsbeing yourself,emotions,kindness,making the most of your life,manage your emotions,mister rogers,mister rogers quotations,mister rogers quotes,mister rogers wisdom,self worth,self-esteem,success,wise quotations,wise quotes,wise wordsAs a child growing up in 1980s Britain, I learned my earliest lessons from an obnoxious yellow bully with a zip-mouth, a cowardly pink hippo, and a man with an eye-watering taste in jumpers.
 Yes, Rainbow, boys and girls.
 This explains rather more about me than I'd like.
 Although American...The WiseistBeth Burgesswiseism1@gmail.comAdministratorMy name is Beth Burgess.
 I don't claim to be the wisest, but I am 'The Wiseist' - someone dedicated to collecting and sharing wisdom that can help people live their lives more happily and successfully.
-I'm also the bestselling author of "Instant Wisdom: 10 Easy Ways to Get Smart Fast",, a therapist,, coach, freelance writer, speaker, trainer, and workshop leader.
+I'm also the bestselling author of "Instant Wisdom: 10 Easy Ways to Get Smart Fast",, a therapist, coach, freelance writer, speaker, trainer, and workshop leader.
 And I'm still learning too.Wiseism

 “I hope that you’ll remember, Even when you’re feeling blue, That it’s you I like, It’s you yourself, It’s you.”Copyright 1971 Fred.
 M. Rogers